pqrs-org/osx-hid-inspector/README.md

 # osx-hid-inspector

-osx-hid-inspector is a command line tool for macOS which shows human input devices (HID) status.
+osx-hid-inspector is a command line tool for macOS which shows details of human input devices (HID).

 ## Supported systems